What to Wear in Thailand? With Free Printable Checklist

 • Waterproof phone covers are great for keeping your phone alive but still available for selfies.

-• We love Anker battery pack US / UK
+• MagSafe and batter packs.
+We still love the Anker battery pack US / UK for phone and GoPro charging on the go.

-• Universal plugs with USB slots are space savers US / UK.
+• Universal plugs with USB slots are space savers US / UK

-Travel Toiletries + Medication
+Travel Toiletries and Medication

-• Suntan lotion.
+• Suntan lotion/sunscreen.

 • Cleanser.